bluecatlabs/gateway-workflows/Community/sdwan_firewall_rule_updater/README.md

 - Interval (sec):
 Specify polling intervals.

-If you wish to manually synchronize type in *"0"* in the interval menu and click *"SYNCHRONIZE NOW"*.
+If you wish to manually synchronize, type in *"0"* in the interval menu and click *"SYNCHRONIZE NOW"*.
 By clicking *"CLEAR"* the settings will be cleared.